jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

 ----------|------|------------
 settings | object | The settings object for initializing jsPsych.
 See table below.

 The settings object can contain several parameters.
-The only *required* parameter is `experiment_structure`.
+The only *required* parameter is `timeline`.

 Parameter | Type | Description
 --------- | ---- | -----------
-experiment_structure | array | An array containing the chunks and/or blocks that describe the experiment to run.
-See [Creating an Experiment: Chunks, Blocks, & Trials](../features/chunks-blocks-trials). display_element | jQuery object | A jQuery-selected DOM element, e.g. `$('#target')` selects the element with the `id='target'` attribute.
+timeline | array | An array containing the objects that describe the experiment timeline.
+See [Creating an Experiment: The Timeline](../features/timeline.md). display_element | jQuery object | A jQuery-selected DOM element, e.g., `$('#target')` selects the element with the `id='target'` attribute.
 If left blank, then jsPsych will use the `<body>` element to display content (creating it if necessary). on_finish | function | Function to execute when the experiment ends. on_trial_start | function | Function to execute when a new trial begins. on_trial_finish | function | Function to execute when a trial ends.